qtkn/PC_Tweaker/README.md

 **Getting Started**

-1. Visit the "Releases" section to [download the latest version](https://github.com/qtkn/PC_Tweaker/releases/tag/pcoptimizer).
+1. Visit the "Releases" section to [download the latest version](#).
 2. Execute the application and optimize your PC by systematically exploring each feature.
-If you require guidance, a comprehensive [video tutorial](#) will be available shortly.
+If you require guidance, a comprehensive [video tutorial](#) will be available shortly. 📹

 [Watch the Tutorial Video](#) (coming soon)